clientdb/clientdb/docs/docs/tutorial-basics/custom-view-values.md

 sidebar_position: 4
 ---

-# Enchance entity view
+# Enhance entity view

-In previous section we created view that allowes us to resolve relations between entities.
+In the previous section, we created a view that allows us to resolve relations between entities.

-View can also be used to define any custom values that will be available in our entities.
+The view can also be used to define any custom values that will be available in our entities.

-Let's define `isDone` field that will be boolean value based on if `doneAt` is null or not.
+Let's define `isDone` field that will be a boolean value based on weather `doneAt` is null or not.

 ```ts
 import { defineEntity } from "@clientdb/store";